 Step 2: Season carrots

-Place your carrots on a greased baking sheet lined with aluminum foil for easily cleanup.
+Place your carrots on a greased baking sheet lined with parchment paper or aluminum foil for easily cleanup.
 Avoid overlapping carrots.

 In a small bowl, combine olive oil, honey, and sea salt.
 Just a whisk or spatula to stir to combine.

-Then use a brush to brush on the oil and seasoning mixture all over the carrots.
+Then use a brush to brush on the oil and seasoning mixture all over the carrots, or you can drizzle them all over the carrots and use your hands to toss them.

 Then place a few twigs of fresh thyme all over the top of the carrots right before sending it into the oven.